celuk/tpcds-postgres/README.md

 -- ...

-) as sub -- this is added before order by
+) as sub -- this is added before the last order by

 order by